Commitment + Clinical Leadership = Better Outcomes

 Another great benefit of watermelon is that it helps aid the digestion process.

 Watermelon contains a lot of water, as well as fiber.
-These two factors are extremely important when it comes to digestion.
+These two factors are essential when it comes to digestion.

-Water and fiber helps promote normal bowel movements, bowel health, a healthy weight, and more.7
+Water and fiber help promote normal bowel movements, bowel health, a healthy weight, and more.7

 Regular and healthy digestion is another way that watermelon can benefit your health.